The Constitution of the National Union is available online on the Unifor National website.

 - There shall be a regular membership meeting at least once every ninety (90) days.

-- The annual general meeting shall be the regular January membership meeting.
+- The annual general meeting shall be the first membership meeting in the calendar year.

 - The quorum at a General Membership Meeting shall be a minimum of nine (9) people with at least 50% of the total number of bargaining units represented.